Roles in the Marketplace

 artifact(a file, URL, IP address or domain) on behalf of its customer.

-- Microengines are alerted to the bounty and decide whether the artifact is within their area of expertise.
+- Microenginess are alerted to the bounty and decide whether the artifact is within their area of expertise.

-- If the Microengine feels that it is able to correctly categorize the artifact as malicious or benign, it produces an
+- If the Microengines feels that it is able to correctly categorize the artifact as malicious or benign, it produces an

 assertionand places a

 stakeof money in the form of a token, Nectar (NCT), on that